firstdraft/appdev-lessons/lessons/ad2-getting-started.md

 here's, that's one improvement.
 Here's another improvement that I want to make to our code.
 We look at the routes.

-We kind of built these up during app dev one we started with slash movies, and then we started [01:13:00] with the details, page slash movies, and then a dynamic route segment.
+We kind of built these up during AD1 we started with slash movies, and then we started [01:13:00] with the details, page slash movies, and then a dynamic route segment.
 We expected the ID number to appear and then we showed the details of one thing.
 Then we added insert movie as a way to trigger an action that creates it when we started.

 actually, this was a get as well.
 And then eventually we evolved it to a post.
 But we named these pads in a way that made it really obvious to us what the [01:13:30] intention, what our intention was, right?
 So we've insert movie, modify movie, delete movie.
 We could have named these zebra, giraffe, whatever.
 But we chose names that revealed our intentions for what action was supposed to be destroyed, uh, triggered by these visits.